Close Menu

 HEPATITIS C

 Hepatitis C is a virus spread by direct contact with an infected blood.
 It is caused by the hepatitis C virus (HCV).
 The virus spreads through blood-to-blood contact with an infected person.
 HCV can also spread through sharing needles and using dirty tattoo or body piercing equipment.
-It can also be transmit through receiving a blood transfusion before 1992, an organ transplant from an infected donor, and less commonly through sexual contact.
+It can also be transmit through a blood transfusion before 1992, an organ transplant from an infected donor, and less commonly through sexual contact.

 Many people with hepatitis C have no symptoms, but in some cases, symptoms can include fatigue, fever, loss of appetite, nausea, vomiting, abdominal pain, dark urine, and jaundice.
 In some cases, hepatitis C can lead to chronic liver disease, cirrhosis, or liver cancer, which can be life threatening.